hf-chimera/store/README.md

 ### Caching Strategy

-- Collection queries are cached by filter/order combination
+- Collection queries are cached by a filter/order combination
 - Item queries are cached by ID
 - Cache keys are generated automatically for optimal performance